temporalio/documentation/docs/application-development/foundations.md

     // worker.registerWorkflowImplementationTypes(DynamicGreetingWorkflowImpl.class);

     /* Create the Workflow stub to call the dynamic Workflow.
-    * Note that the Workflow type is not explicitly registered with the Worker.*/ WorkflowOptions workflowOptions = WorkflowOptions.newBuilder().setTaskQueue(TASK_QUEUE).setWorkflowId(WORKFLOW_ID).build();
+    * Note that the Workflow Type is not explicitly registered with the Worker.*/ WorkflowOptions workflowOptions = WorkflowOptions.newBuilder().setTaskQueue(TASK_QUEUE).setWorkflowId(WORKFLOW_ID).build();
     WorkflowStub workflow = client.newUntypedWorkflowStub("DynamicWF", workflowOptions);